-While there are many things to marvel at when visiting this geologic beauty, perhaps the most fascinating is the fact that this enormous, 9-story mountain of sand is one of only a handful of singing sand dunes in the world.
+While there are many things to marvel at when visiting this geologic beauty, perhaps the most fascinating is the fact that this enormous, 6-story mountain of sand is one of only a handful of singing sand dunes in the world.
 This natural sound phenomenon can reach 105 decibels, lasting as long as several minutes.
-Who would’ve though something that seems straight out of the Sahara is right in the middle of Nevada?
+Who would’ve thought something that seems straight out of the Sahara is right in the middle of Nevada?

 If you’re not interested in an off-road adrenaline rush and are more interested in nature, not to worry.
 Sand Mountain has you covered there too, with the dazzling Sand Mountain Blue Butterfly.
 Of all the places in the entire world, the Sand Mountain Blues can only be found at Sand Mountain Recreation in Nevada.
 This gossamer-winged butterfly is considered to be at great risk of extinction and has almost complete dependence on the Kearney buckwheat that is found in the area.
 In an effort to conserve this tremendously important species, the BLM closed several off-road vehicle trails in order to protect the species and its host plant from intrusion.
 When visiting the area, keep your eyes peeled for these blue-winged beauties!

 If you’re looking to make a weekend out of it, Nevada Day at Sand Mountain is quite the spectacle.
-A little bit of a Mad Max meets Burning Man sort of vibe, Nevadans and visitors alike meet at Sand Mountain for a weekend of festivities.
+A little bit of a Mad Max meets Burning Man sort of vibe, Nevadans and visitors alike meet at Sand Mountain for a weekend of unofficial festivities.
 Designated dry-camping is available near the base of Sand Mountain, where visitors can access two newly implemented vault toilets.

 When taking the turnoff to Sand Mountain TAKE NOTICE OF THE POSTED SPEED LIMIT.
 One, you should obey the law, but two, there are drainage ditches that will catch you majorly off guard [not to mention mess up your vehicle] if you don’t slow your roll.